olgabrani/jk-synnefo/timeline.md

 ---

+## November 2014
+Synnefo v0.16 gets released, with a lot of new features.
+Support for multiple disks (volumes) per VM is added, a brand new administrator dashboard is introduced and a complete redesign of the Projects mechanism allows more flexibility.
+Finally, Archipelago becomes a prereq for Pithos, which also brings the long awaited Snapshot functionality, a way to create a snapshot of any disk of a Cyclades VM and save it to Pithos.

 ## May 2014
 Synnefo v0.15.2 gets released, being the first version to <a href="http://synnefo-software.blogspot.gr/2014/05/synnefo-comes-to-centos.html" title="">support CentOS 6.5</a>, alongside Debian Wheezy and also the first version to support Ganeti 2.10.